 Black Environmentalists Talk About Climate and Anti-Racism:

-Holly Olivarez is a PhD student in the Environmental Studies Program and the Institute of Arctic and Alpine Research (INSTAAR) at the University of Colorado Boulder.
+Holly Olivarez is a PhD student in the Environmental Studies Department and the Institute of Arctic and Alpine Research (INSTAAR) at the University of Colorado Boulder.
 Holly began her undergraduate studies at Central New Mexico Community College, participated in the New Mexico Alliance for Minority Participation program, and graduated with a Bachelor of Science in Earth & Planetary Sciences from University of New Mexico in 2019.
 Holly also participated in the SOARS program, a ten-week research internship at the University Center for Atmospheric Research (UCAR) in 2018 and 2019 for underrepresented and minority students.
 Also in 2019, Holly was awarded the National Science Foundation Graduate Research Fellowship (NSF GRFP) and is studying the absorption of carbon in the ocean.

 - Graduate Research Fellowship Program, National Science Foundation, 2019